 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the clinical trial process.
-The results of preclinical studies of our product candidates may not be predictive of the results of early-stage or later-stage clinical trials, and results of early clinical trials of our product candidates may not be predictive of the results of later-stage clinical trials.
-The results of clinical trials in one set of patients or disease indications may not be predictive of those obtained in another.
+The results of preclinical studies of our product candidates may not be predictive of the results of early-stage or later-stage clinical trials, and results of early clinical trials of our product candidates may not be predictive of the results of later-stage clinical trials in one set of patients or disease indications may not be predictive of those obtained in another.
 In some instances, there can be significant variability in safety or efficacy or potency results between different clinical trials of the same product candidate due to numerous factors, including changes in trial procedures set forth in protocols, differences in the size and type of the patient populations, changes in and adherence to the dosing regimen and other clinical trial protocols and the rate of dropout among clinical trial participants.
-Open-label extension studies may fail to show the desired safety and efficacy or potency profile despite having progressed through preclinical studies and initial clinical trials.
+Open-label extension studies may also extend the timing and increase the cost of clinical development substantially.
+Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy or potency profile despite having progressed through preclinical studies and initial clinical trials.
 A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or potency or unacceptable safety issues, notwithstanding promising results in earlier trials.
 This is particularly true in neurodegenerative diseases, where failure rates historically have been higher than in many other disease areas.
 Most product candidates that begin clinical trials are never approved by regulatory authorities for commercialization.